Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \subsubsection{Transferability vs. Robustness}

-In addition to highlighting the adversarial vulnerability and robustness of transfer learning frameworks, recent studies have also explored the connection between knowledge transferability and adversarial robustness~\shortcite{SalmanIEKM20,TerziAMS21}.
-To be specific, \shortciteA{SalmanIEKM20} empirically demonstrate that adversarially robust models can transfer better (i.e., higher transfer accuracy in the target domain) than their standard-trained counterparts.
-That is, though robustness may be at odds with accuracy within the same domain~\shortcite{TsiprasSETM19}, the adversarial robustness achieved in a source domain can improve the transfer accuracy in a related target domain. \shortciteA{UtreraKEKM21} further explain that in image classification tasks, adversarial training in the source domain biases the learned representations towards retaining shapes, thereby improving transferability in the target domain.
-Theoretically, \shortciteA{TerziAMS21} provide an information-theoretic justification for adversarial training, implying the trade-off between accuracy on the source domain and transferability on a related target domain.
-More rigorously, \shortciteA{DengZVKZ21} demonstrate that, for a learning function based on a two-layer linear neural network, adversarially robust representation learning over multiple source domains leads to much tighter transfer error bounds on the target domain than standard representation learning.
-Alternatively, \shortciteA{XuZMSKL22} argue that adversarial training regularizes the function class of feature representation learning, thus enhancing knowledge transferability across domains.
+In addition to highlighting the adversarial vulnerability and robustness of transfer learning frameworks, recent studies have also explored the connection between knowledge transferability and adversarial robustness~\cite{SalmanIEKM20,TerziAMS21}.
+To be specific, it is empirically demonstrated~\cite{SalmanIEKM20} that adversarially robust models can transfer better (i.e., higher transfer accuracy in the target domain) than their standard-trained counterparts.
+That is, though robustness may be at odds with accuracy within the same domain~\cite{TsiprasSETM19}, the adversarial robustness achieved in a source domain can improve the transfer accuracy in a related target domain. \citet{UtreraKEKM21} further explain that in image classification tasks, adversarial training in the source domain biases the learned representations towards retaining shapes, thereby improving transferability in the target domain.
+Theoretically, \citet{TerziAMS21} provide an information-theoretic justification for adversarial training, implying the trade-off between accuracy on the source domain and transferability on a related target domain.
+More rigorously, \citet{DengZVKZ21} demonstrate that, for a learning function based on a two-layer linear neural network, adversarially robust representation learning over multiple source domains leads to much tighter transfer error bounds on the target domain than standard representation learning.
+Alternatively, \citet{XuZMSKL22} show that adversarial training regularizes the function class of feature representation learning, thus improving knowledge transferability across domains.